 Waismann Method’s Opiate Detox Can Rid Patients of Addiction Quickly

-An opiate overdose can happen among patients who have a legitimate prescription and are under the care of a medical provider.
-Those who use opiates recreational or abuse them are especially at risk.
+An overdose can happen among patients who have a legitimate prescription and are under the care of a medical provider.
+Those who use opiates recreationally or abuse them are especially at risk.
 Opiates are known to be habit-forming with regular use, even over a relatively short period of time.
 Waismann Method treats opiate addiction quickly, safely, humanely and discreetly.
-Our medical procedure is performed in an accredited hospital and just a few days.
-We use intravenous medicine to cleanse opiates from patients’ opiate receptors while they are under sedation administered by board-certified anesthesiologists.
-The withdrawal phase is accelerated and occurs while patients are sedated in their private room of an accredited hospital.
+Our medical procedure is performed in an accredited hospital and takes less than two hours.
+We use intravenous medicine to cleanse opiates from patients’ opiate receptors while they are under deep sedation administered by board-certified anesthesiologists.
+The withdrawal phase is accelerated and occurs while patients are sedated.
 They awake opiate-free without awareness of withdrawal symptoms that occurred.
 We also offer continued care at our Domus Retreat transitional living facility.
 Patients can continue recovery with holistic and therapeutic treatments offered in a supportive and luxurious setting.